whitehml/Maple-BLE-thermometer/README.md

         }
     }

-Great, now you can log pressure changes in the Activity, but the hard part is injecting this into the UI through our preferred viewModel method.
+Great, now you can log pressure changes in the Activity.
+The hard part is injecting the live data into the UI through our preferred viewModel method.
 For that we'll need Handlers.
 # 4 - Handlers
 Handlers are listeners that allow you to send messages between disparate parts of code and process queues from multiple sources. *WARNING* My implementation here is almost certainly not to be emulated architecturally; there is nothing preventing two classes from fighting over the same handler.